SHOP LOCAL: Explore's Holiday Edition - Last-Minute Local Deals

 FORE FACTORY

-Fore Factory has lots of gift options!
-From koozies to keep your drink cold to hoodies that feature their famous club wall.
+Fore Factory has lots of gift options…from koozies to keep your drink cold to hoodies that feature their famous club wall.
 Beanie and trucker hats make great stocking stuffers along with a gift card for a round or two of golf.
-From $2 stickers to tje $30 hoodies, they have something available for any budget.
+From $2 stickers to $30 hoodies, they have something available for any budget.

 Fore factory is Clarion’s new, premier golf simulator lounge, offering lots of booking options, including parties, league play, and open play for guests of all skill levels.
 We’re open 24/7!